 I remember the days when I’d get strange looks when I whipped my Keep Cup out of my bag when it was time for a cup of tea on a plane or train.

-Thankfully in recent years more people have been embracing small changes that will make a big difference when enough of us make the switch.
+Thankfully in recent years more people have been embracing small changes that can make a big difference.
 Which means it’s more likely than ever that you have a sustainable travel lover in your life.

 Travel cutlery and straws